Exabits Raises Oversubscribed Round Addressing GPU Shortage In AI

-The oversubscription of this round signals strong investor confidence in the ExaBITS team and their capabilities, as they have already delivered immense value to their customers and partners.
+The oversubscription of this round signals strong investor confidence in the ExaBITS team and the company's capabilities, as the company already delivered immense value to customers and partners.
 A recent case study has revealed that one customer previously spending $150k per month at a compute cloud provider achieved a 71% reduction in costs and a 30% increase in training speed after switching to ExaBITS.
 ExaBITS revenue has surged over the past 6 months growing an average of 300% every month highlighting the rapid growth and market demand.

 Strategic Partnerships and Network Expansion